Effective as of July 27, 2018

 Access: You have certain rights to access, correct, amend, or delete Personal Data.
 When we process Personal Data on behalf of our Clients, the Client will be responsible to respond to requests for exercising your rights.
 We honor all Clients’ requests from their customers or other users to access, correct, amend, or delete Personal Data.

-Recourse, Enforcement, Liability: In compliance with the Privacy Shield Principles, Nexla commits to resolve complaints about our processing of your Personal Data.
-Individuals with inquiries or complaints regarding this Private Shield Policy should first contact Nexla as follows:
+Recourse, Enforcement, Liability: In compliance with the Privacy Shield Principles, Nexla commits to resolve complaints about our collection, processing, or use of your Personal Data.
+EU and Swiss individuals with inquiries or complaints regarding this Private Shield Policy should first contact Nexla as follows:

 - Email: email@example.com